Skip to content

 Pneumonia vaccines.
 One pneumococcal shot at any time to help prevent a type of bacterial pneumonia and a second shot at least a year later for those 65 and older.

 Prostate cancer screenings.
-Prostate specific antigen (PSA) blood tests every 12 months for men older than 50, starting the day after your 50th birthday (a digital rectal exam is also covered, but with a 20 percent copayment).
+Prostate-specific antigen (PSA) blood tests every 12 months for men who have passed their 50th birthday.
+A digital rectal exam is also covered but with a 20 percent copayment.

 Sexually transmitted infections screening.
 Every 12 months if a doctor orders it and up to two counseling sessions every year through your primary care physician.